talla-ui/talla-ui/llms-overview.md

 ## Development and Testing

 Tälla UI supports hot reload at the activity level, copying updated activity prototypes (methods) to running instances.
-Afterwards, the view is updated with the result of `createView()`.
+Afterwards, the view is updated using the new view builder returned by `defineView()`.

 ```typescript
 class MyActivity extends Activity {